 - Never Live It Down: One of his early episodes established that Jack Meadows was demoted back to DCI after failing to supervise a corrupt officer under his command.
 This "career glitch" (as Chief Superintendent Brownlow once called it) would occasionally pop up again in later years whenever Meadows tried to seek promotion.
 His inability to supervise corrupt officers also became something of a running theme, with him becoming increasingly more paranoid as people like Don Beech, Zain Nadir and Sergeant Stone ran rampant under his command...

-Not as You Know Them — WPC Page was written out of the series in 2002, following her role in the 'Dave Quinnan' exit storyline.
-Then she was brought back a whole year later, having supposedly been "on leave" for all that time, only to immediately be plunged into a storyline where she commited murder and lost her job as a cop.
+- Not as You Know Them: WPC Page was written out of the series in 2002, following her role in the 'Dave Quinnan' exit storyline.
+Then she was brought back a whole year later, having supposedly been "on leave" for all that time, only to immediately be plunged into a storyline where she committed murder and lost her job as a cop.
 And THEN she was brought back again a few months later as a "civilian" worker at the station, where what little dignity the character still had left was systematically removed, before she was finally dumped for good in early 2004.
-To anyone who grew up watching the optimistic and loveable WPC Page of 1992-2001, it was like we were watching the same actress playing a completely different person.
+To anyone who grew up watching the optimistic and lovable WPC Page of 1992-2001, it was like we were watching the same actress playing a completely different person.

 - Seasonal Rot: The show's transition to Crime Time Soap was NOT taken well by old fans of the show, neither was the desicion around 2000-2001 to kill off or Put on a Bus many of the senior characters like Chief Inspector Conway.

 - Ships That Pass in the Night: Virtually every romantic storyline between any two of the police officers.